GTPB/ELIXIR-Train-the-Trainer-Dev/README.md

 We welcome all contributions to improve the lesson!
 Maintainers will do their best to help you if you have any questions, concerns, or experience any difficulties along the way.

+If you would like to contribute to the content of the lesson itself, please refer to the [Episode-Editing Guide](Episode-Editing-Guide) below.

-We'd like to ask you to familiarize yourself with our [Contribution Guide](CONTRIBUTING.md) and have a look at the [more detailed guidelines][lesson-example] on proper formatting, ways to render the lesson locally, and even how to write new episodes.
+If you want to learn about the general contributuion guidelines for Carpentries lesson we'd like to ask you to familiarize yourself with our [Contribution Guide](CONTRIBUTING.md) and have a look at the [more detailed guidelines][lesson-example] on proper formatting, ways to render the lesson locally, and even how to write new episodes.

 Please see the current list of [issues][FIXME] for ideas for contributing to this